Dems press Kavanaugh on abortion, Kozinski harassment allegations in second day of raucous hearings

 Republicans command a narrow 51-49 Senate majority.
 Party leaders have said they hope to have Kavanaugh confirmed by a floor vote by early October, when the next Supreme Court term begins.

-Fox News’' Kaitlyn Schallhorn, Judson Berger and Bill Mears contributed to this report.
+Fox News' Kaitlyn Schallhorn, Judson Berger and Bill Mears contributed to this report.